Spokane River Restored Access Points

 The Harvard Road access was improved in 2008 by the Washington Department of Ecology as part of cleaning up nine beaches contaminated with heavy metals from historic mining practices in Idaho’s Coeur d’Alene Basin that washed downstream and settled in soil and sediment along these beaches.

 In conjunction with parking, the access supports drift boats and rafts as well as smaller boats.
-The access point focuses on pedestrians put in and takeout activity.
-By doing so, this reduces the footprint of users to the site and decreases the impact on the shoreline habitat.
+The access point focuses on pedestrians’ put-in and takeout activity.
+By doing so, reduces the footprint of users to the site and decreases the impact on the shoreline habitat.